 CIT Bank Money Market Account

-The Money Market Account at CIT offers the same features described above, but earns a 1.85% APY interest rate instead of the 2.45% APY offered by the Savings Builder Account.
+The Money Market Account at CIT offers the same features described above and earns a 1.75% APY interest rate.

 The only practical difference between the Money Market Account and both Savings Accounts is that the money market account includes People Pay, which is a free service that allows you to send money from your Money Market account to almost anyone with an email address or mobile phone number.
 None of these accounts include check writing or ATM access.